Q. What are my obligations as an enrolled EB?

 Q. What is the purpose of the Review Panel?

-The Review Panel has been established to provide an independent review of every single enrolment and project application that has been refused by the Registrar.
+The Review Panel has been established to provide an independent review of every single enrolment and project application that has been refused by the Registrations Officer.

 Q. How long does it take to enrol as an Environmental Body (EB) and register my projects?

-We will usually enrol organisations and approve their projects within five working days of a complete application being made with all the correct information provided to us at the point of application.
+We will enrol organisations and approve their projects within five working days of a complete application being made providing that all the correct information is supplied to us at the point of application and no changes are required to ensure the eligibility of the organisation or project.
+Where further information and/or changes are required, the time taken will depend on the speed with which that applicant responds with information and implements changes.